dylantientcheu/fireman/docs/guide/index.md

   <img style="width: 300px" src="/logo.svg" alt="Fireman logo" >
 </div>

-Fireman is a simple, yet powerful, wrapper around the firestore SDK providing firestore helper functions.
-It is a wrapper around the firestore SDK (soon the firestore admin sdk too).
+Fireman is a simple, yet powerful, wrapper around the firestore SDK providing firestore helper functions. (soon the firestore admin sdk too).
 It provides a simple interface to get, update and delete data from your firestore instance.

 ## Installation